Onur232/Twitter-Search/README.md

 ## Running the tests

 There is a jar file created by maven build called "twittersearchapp-0.0.1-SNAPSHOT.jar" in \TwitterApi\target location.
 This file must be executed for testing.
+But due to constraints by github, it's not allowed to upload a jar file bigger then 25MB.
+So I tried to upload zipped file of this JAR file but that file was also bigger than 25MB.
+So in order to use this project, source codes must be copied and imported in Eclipse or other IDE and must be ran individually.

-To use this software go to ;
+To use this software after executing ;

 http://localhost:8080/